Now welcoming boys into the Senior School

 After more than 125 years of educating girls only between the ages of 11 and 18, Derby's leading independent girls school Derby High School has announced that it will admit boys to the Senior School with effect from September 2019.

 Commenting on the decision, chair of governors, Glenn Jones, said that this move would “ensure that the school would become the premier selective independent coeducational school in the region”.

-Head Amy Chapman, who announced the change to girls, parents and staff today, said:
+Head Amy Chapman, who announced the change to girls, parents and staff in October 2018, said:

 “Derby High School was founded over 125 years ago.
 It aims to provide an education which will stand our students in good stead for the challenges facing them beyond their school days and it is important that the school reflects the modern world.
 Today’s workplace sees men and women working alongside each other on equal terms and all universities are co-educational.
 Fewer and fewer parents are choosing to educate their sons and daughters separately.
 For our Primary pupils, co-education is something to which they are already well accustomed, as each year group from ages 3-11 has a mix of boys and girls.
 This change will mean that our boys will not have to leave a school where they are settled and happy.”